pedro-abundio-wang/deep-learning/README.md

 ## RNN

-On the properties of neural machine translation: Encoder-decoder approaches
+[GRU] On the properties of neural machine translation: Encoder-decoder approaches

-Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling
+[GRU] Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling

 Long short-term memory